Shiling42/reaction-diffusion-solver/README.md

 # reaction-diffusion-solver
-A python pakcage for simulatng reaction diffusion system
+A python pakcage for simulating reaction-diffusion system.

+Documentation and jupyternotebook tutorial will be updated soon.